xasyhack/xasyhack.github.io/README.md

 - [Essential Skills](#essential-skills)

 **Burp extension**
-- Hackvertor: Encoding and Decoding, data transformation (hashing, encryption, decryptin, convert, string)
+- Hackvertor: Encoding and Decoding, data transformation (hashing, encryption, decryptin, convert, string) [SQL injection]
-- Turbo Intruder: sending large numbers of HTTP requests and analyzing the results
+- Turbo Intruder: sending large numbers of HTTP requests and analyzing the results [Brute-force]
+- Logger++: allows the logs to be searched to locate entries which match a specified pattern [Information disclosure]

 ## SQL Injection
 **How to detect**